-EERE may establish more than one budget period for each award.
+EERE may establish more than one budget period for each award and fund only the initial budget period(s).
 Funding for all budget periods, including the initial budget period, is not guaranteed.
+Before the expiration of the initial budget period(s), EERE will perform a down-select among Topic Area 2 recipients and provide additional funding only to a subset of recipients.